Quick reference guide

 Share sale

 Traditionally, share deals were less attractive for the buyer because of the absence of step-up in basis and because it was difficult to offset any interest paid on the acquisition financing against income from the Belgian target due to the absence of tax consolidation (group relief) in Belgium.
-However, Belgium has introduced some tax consolidation rules, applicable since financial year 2019, which allows them to remedy that situation after a minimum holding period of five years (in practice approximately four years – see example below) and subject to certain additional conditions.
+However, Belgium has introduced some tax consolidation rules, applicable since financial year 2019.
+Under these rules, it is now possible to achieve the benefits of tax consolidation, however only after a minimum holding period of five years which, in practice allows for such benefit to arise after three to four years after acquisition, subject to certain additional conditions.

 Asset sale

 Depending on the nature of the assets transferred, certain transfer taxes could become due.
-The sale of real estate (including heavy machinery that is an immovable property by incorporation) will, as a rule, be subject to a transfer tax of generally 12% or 12.5% (depending on the region in which the real estate is located) calculated on the sales price or the fair market value, whichever is higher (certain reductions of the rate may apply).
-The transfer tax is normally payable by the buyer unless otherwise agreed upon between the parties.
-If a lease agreement is transferred, the transfer will also be subject to a transfer tax of 0.2% of the amount of the lease payments and charges which are still due under the remaining term of the contract (2% in the case of the transfer of a leasehold right, which is expected to be increased to 5% as of 1 January 2024).
+The sale of real estate (including heavy machinery that is an immovable property by incorporation) is, as a rule, subject to a transfer tax of generally 12% or 12.5% (depending on the region in which the real estate is located) calculated on the sales price or the fair market value, whichever is higher (certain reductions of the rate may apply).
+The transfer tax is normally payable by the buyer unless otherwise agreed between the parties.
+If a lease agreement is transferred, such transfer is subject to a transfer tax of 0.2%, calculated on the cumulative amount of the remaining lease payments and charges which are still due under the remaining term of the contract (5% in the case of the transfer of a leasehold right).

-Asset deals are generally less attractive for sellers because of the taxation of capital gains realized on that occasion, except if there are sufficient losses to offset such gains.
-In view of the minimum taxation rules in Belgium, even if there are sufficient losses to offset such gains, an asset deal may still no longer be attractive for the seller.
-By contrast, the benefit of asset deals for buyers is that it allows them to obtain a step up in basis (i.e., higher depreciable amounts), including goodwill, which can be amortized for tax purposes.
+Asset deals are generally less attractive for sellers because of the taxation of capital gains realized upon such transfer, except if there are sufficient losses to offset such gains.
+In view of the minimum taxation rules in Belgium which limit the use of carry-forward losses on the amount of taxable income exceeding EUR 1 million, even if there are sufficient losses to offset such gains, an asset deal may still no longer be attractive for the seller (as 30% of the amount of the net gain exceeding EUR 1 million will remain effectively subject to tax).
+By contrast, the benefit of asset deals for buyers is that they allow them to obtain a step up in basis (i.e., higher depreciable amounts), including goodwill, which can be amortized for tax purposes.

 Value added tax

 While the sale of shares is normally exempt from Belgian value-added tax (VAT), the sale of assets is, as a general rule, subject to VAT at the standard rate of 21%.
 However, the transfer of certain assets (e.g., receivables) and the transfer of liabilities are VAT exempt.
 The sale of buildings is subject to VAT only if the buildings are still new for VAT purposes, i.e., if they are transferred within two years following the year of their first use.
-If the seller has deducted input VAT on the construction or renovation of the buildings, the transfer of those buildings without VAT within a period of 15 or respectively five years (calculated as of 1 January of the year during which the right to deduct the input VAT arose) will normally trigger a pro-rata recapture at the level of the seller of (part of) the VAT initially deducted.
+If the seller has deducted input VAT on the construction or renovation of the buildings, the transfer of those buildings without VAT within the applicable VAT recapture period – as a rule 15 years – (calculated as of 1 January of the year during which the right to deduct the input VAT arose) will normally trigger a pro-rata recapture at the level of the seller of (part of) the VAT initially deducted.

-The buyer normally pays the VAT due at the occasion of the transfer to the seller, who is to remit that VAT to the authorities.
-If the buyer is entitled to fully deduct input VAT, the payment of that VAT sum to the seller merely entails a pre-financing cost.
-However, if the buyer is not entitled to fully deduct the input VAT, the non-deductible portion of the VAT due at the occasion of the transfer constitutes an actual cost for the buyer.
+The buyer normally pays the VAT due on the transfer to the seller, who is to remit that VAT to the authorities.
+If the buyer is entitled to fully deduct input VAT, the payment of such VAT to the seller merely entails a pre-financing cost.
+However, if the buyer is not entitled to fully deduct the input VAT, the non-deductible portion of the VAT due on the transfer constitutes an actual cost for the buyer.

 Avoiding joint tax and social security liabilities in an asset sale

-In an asset deal, some special formalities should be observed by buyers to avoid joint liability with the seller for outstanding tax and social security liabilities.
+In an asset deal, some special formalities should be observed by buyers to avoid joint liability with the seller for any outstanding tax and social security liabilities that the seller may have.

 If an asset deal qualifies as a transfer of "an entirety of goods composed of, among other things, elements that enable keeping the clientele," a certified copy of the transfer agreement must be filed with the relevant tax and social security authorities to make the transfer binding upon these authorities.
-The transfer will only be binding upon these authorities at the end of the month following the month of this notification.
-The buyer of the business may also incur joint liability for the tax (income tax and VAT) and social security liabilities of the seller up to the amount of the purchase price paid (or deemed paid) to the seller during the aforementioned period during which the transfer is not yet binding upon the relevant tax and social security authorities.
+The transfer will only be binding upon these authorities at the end of the month following the month of this notification, and meanwhile the buyer of the business is jointly liable for the tax (income tax and VAT) and social security liabilities of the seller up to the amount of the purchase price already paid (or deemed paid) to the seller during the aforementioned period during which the transfer is not yet binding upon the relevant tax and social security authorities.

-Note that in certain circumstances none of the above applies, i.e., where transfers are made in compliance with the transfer of an "entire business" or a "branch of activity", demerger or merger procedures set out in the Code of Companies and Associations or provisions of foreign law applicable to the legal act when they offer equivalent protection to the creditor.
-In such circumstances, no risk of the assumption of joint liability for tax and social security will apply.
+Note that none of the above applies (i.e. there is no need to obtain certificates or to notify the transfer deed) when the asset transfer is made in compliance with the transfer of an "entire business" or a "branch of activity", demerger or merger procedures set out in the Code of Companies and Associations, or provisions of foreign law applicable to the legal act when they offer equivalent protection to the creditor.
+In such circumstances, there is thus no risk of the assumption of any joint liability for tax and social security of the seller.

 OECD's Two Pillar Solution